-Based on the 2015 E14 revision, there is a clear trend of a decreasing number of TQT studies.
-Among all studies submitted to the FDA between 2016 and August 2020 for the purpose of providing a definitive evaluation of ECG effects (on average 55/year), the proportion of TQT studies has decreased from 62% to 34%, and the proportion of FIH SAD/MAD studies (so called 5.1 studies) has increased from 10% to 42%, whereas QT evaluation applied in oncology studies has been relatively constant, at around 26-27%.27 Numbers for 2021 are similar, with 35% TQT studies and 38% 5.1 studies.
-With the now finalized S7B/E14 Q&A document (February 2022),28 it can be expected that this trend will continue.
+Based on the 2015 E14 revision, there is a clear trend of decreasing number of TQT studies.
+Among all studies submitted to FDA between 2016 and August 2020 for the purpose of providing a definitive evaluation of ECG effects (on average 55/year), the proportion of TQT studies has decreased from 62% to 34%, and the proportion of FIH SAD/MAD studies (so-called 5.1 studies) has increased from 10% to 42%, while QT evaluation applied in oncology studies has been relatively constant, around 26-27% 27.
+Numbers for 2021 are similar, with 35% TQT studies and 38% 5.1 studies.
+With the now finalized S7B/E14 Q&A document (February 2022) 28, it can be expected that this trend will further continue.

-In this review, we share five examples of SAD and/or MAD studies from different sponsors that illustrate different strategies for conclusive ECG evaluation in early clinical studies, all with the objective of obviating the TQT study later in development.
-In all examples, serial ECG monitoring was implemented and procedures for the collection of digital ECG data were described in the protocol.
-This allows the sponsor to collect and store the ECG data and make a decision if and when to analyze based on observed PK in patients, and also
+In this publication, we share 5 examples of SAD and/or MAD studies from different sponsors that illustrate different strategies for conclusive ECG evaluation in early clinical studies, all with the objective of obviating the TQT study later in development.
+In all examples, serial ECG monitoring was implemented and procedures for collection of digital ECG data were described in the protocol.
+This allows the sponsor to collect and store the ECG data and make a decision if and when to analyze, based on observed PK in patients and also on other project considerations, such as having met proof-of-efficacy.
+The protocol must specify that ECGs are to be recorded/collected after supine rest at time points paired with PK sampling.
+Using the approach of collecting and storing ECG data constitutes an efficient way from a resource perspective to address the regulatory need of conclusively excluding small effects on ECG parameters.
+It also allows the sponsor to tailor the timing and costs of the ECG analysis to the needs of the project.